 The plant needs moist soil, so keep the soil evenly moistened throughout the growing period.
 As a rule of thumb, water the plants deeply, when the topsoil looks dry, especially in summer.
 Reduce the rate in winter and rainy season.
 Once established, this drought-resistant does not require much attention.

 The plant does well in tropical and subtropical climates.
 It dwells in a wide temperature, ranging from 30° C to 45° C (85° F-115° F).
 But, thanks to its hardy nature, it can tolerate even the lowest temperature of 2° C (35° F).

 You can apply organic fertilizer or well-rotted cow dung manure once a month during the growing season (December to February).
 You can use a fertilizer with high nitrogen content, like 3:1:2, twice the growing period.
 Ensure to loosen the top of the soil before applying fertilizer and water thoroughly immediately after application.

 Mulch the base with grass clippings or shredded leaves to prevent water loss.
 The leaves falling during early winters can also work as a great organic mulch.

 Young plants may be susceptible to porcupines, rats, or insects, as they damage the roots of the tree.
 To protect the plant, you can spray neem oil or eucalyptus oil at the base.
 And, remove any infected or dead parts as soon as you spot.

 Uses of Palash Tree

-The whole tree has medicinal properties, and all parts like fruits, leaves, and stems can be harvested.
-When the tree attains maturity, it will start bearing flowers from January till April and pod fruit from May till July.
+The whole tree has medicinal properties, and all parts, like fruits, leaves, and stems, can be harvested.
+When the tree attains maturity, it will bear flowers from January till April and pod fruit from May till July.
 You can store these parts in a dry and cool place for further usage.